rackersteve/rackspace-how-to/content/cloud-servers/troubleshoot-nova-agent-or-rackspace-cloud-server-agent.md

 **Note**: New servers created from a Cloud Image without `nova-agent` result in build failures.
 The server build process completes, but networking and root or Administrator password issues are likely.
-The best solution for this kind of issue is to fix `nova-agent` on the source server, take a new image, and use the new image to build your server.
+The best solution for this kind of issue is to fix `nova-agent` on the source server, capture a new image, and use the new image to build your server.

 ### Check the `nova-agent` status on Linux servers